TauqeerSaleem/TauqeerSaleem/README.md

 # About Me

 Hi there!
-I'm a pre-doctoral research fellow at Habib University, Karachi where I focus on building Machine Translation datasets and models for low resource endangered languages of Northern Pakistan.
+I'm a pre-doctoral research fellow at Habib University, Karachi where I focus on building **Machine Translation datasets and models for low resource endangered languages of Northern Pakistan**.
 My research experience spans across diverse institutes such as Kelly School of Business and Center for Economic Research Pakistan, where I have worked on projects such as **using convolution networks to identify trends in stock market** to working on projects dealing with **finding the right incentive structure for Lady Health Workers in Pakistan**.

 ---